Bail Bondsmen FAQs:

 No matter the form used to pay bail, DOC does not provide any change in bail transactions.
 You must provide the exact amount of the bail, though you can combine multiple types of payment in one transaction (for example, to pay $1,500 bail you can provide on bank money order for $1,000 and $500 in cash).
 The following forms of bail are accepted:

-- Credit or debit card, using the phones located on the wall.
-If you choose to use a credit card, you will also have to pay an 8% processing fee.
+Credit or debit card.
+If you choose to use a credit card in person, you will also have to pay an 8%

 Checks and money orders must be made out to the facility where you are paying bail, regardless of where the defendant is housed.
 In Brooklyn, checks should be made out to the “Brooklyn Detention Complex,”; in Manhattan, the payee should be “the Manhattan Detention Complex,” and in the Bronx, it would be “the Vernon C. Bain Center.”
 For payment at Rikers Island, make the check or money order out to “The Rikers Island Central Cashier” or “RICC.”
 Checks or money orders may not be made out to the “Department of Corrections,” or any other entity aside from the facility name.

 Payment will not be accepted if it is in the form of a personal check; if it is addressed to an incorrect payee or if it is a check or money order (except for a cashier’s check) for an amount exceeding the $1,000 limit.